LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: LCDB 1.1 Additional Details

 \paragraph{Imputation. } We impute the median for numerical features and the most frequent value for categorical features to deal with missing data.
 For categorical features, we apply one-hot encoding.
 This procedure corresponds exactly with how the LCDB 1.0 also was collected \citep{mohr2022lcdb}.
 Note that, for LCDB 1.0, if the number of features is very large, features were binarized, which we believe was not a intended preprocessing step.
 We do not include any binarization.

-\paragraph{Justification of Additional Learners. } The Complement Naive Bayes learner was introduced to resolve poor assumptions of the Multinomial Naive Bayes classifier, hence we include it \citep{rennie2003tackling}.
+\paragraph{Justification of Other Additional Learners. } The Complement Naive Bayes learner was introduced to resolve poor assumptions of the Multinomial Naive Bayes classifier, hence we include it \citep{rennie2003tackling}.
 Complement and Multinomial Naive Bayes are intended for text classification, yet few datasets are text datasets.
 Therefore, we decided to also include Gaussian Naive Bayes, which assumes features are Gaussian, which can be more reasonable for our diversity of datasets.
 We, however, choose to include all Naive Bayes learners, as they were also included in the LCDB 1.0.
-The Nearest Centroid is a classifier with very small training times, and it is known to display ill-behavior in toy settings \citep{loog2012dipping}, which is why we included it.
+The Nearest Centroid classifier is computationally efficient but is known to display ill-behavior in toy settings \citep{loog2012dipping}.

 \paragraph{Naive Bayes Preprocessing and Mix-Naive Bayes. } Each Naive Bayes model is included twice: as an original and mixed version.
 In LCDB 1.0, Naive Bayes was trained on all features, including the one-hot encoded features, which we call original.
 One-hot encoded features violate the core assumption of conditional independence that underlies the Naive Bayes model \citep{williams2024naive}.
 The mixed Naive Bayes models categorical and numerical features separately.
 Categorical Naive Bayes is used for categorical features, and the other model is used on the numerical features (Bernoulli, Multinomial, Complement, Guassian), ensuring that the categorical features are modeled appropriately.